Potential Masters Projects

 The project can take place at any time of year.

-Project title: Carbon assessment in planning - how much peat disturbance is too much?
+Project Title: Carbon assessment in planning - how much peat disturbance is too much?

 Under SPP 2010 the onus is on demonstrating minimisation of impact by avoidance in layout design and in construction methods, plus compensatory enhancement of degraded habitats / creation of new peatland habitats.
 Can an equitable means of dividing up the sectoral carbon budgets (as allocated by the Committee on Climate Change) be devised for application to development management?
 Presumably local authority contributions to emissions under Land Use, Land Use Change and Forestry (LULUCF) are for actual development – is it worth also considering projected emissions that already have consent but are not yet built?